n-lina/Machine-Learning-Robot-Competition/README.md

 ### Convoluted Neural Network
-The architecture of our Convolutional Neural Network is as Following:
+The architecture of our Convoluted Neural Network is as Following:

 ``` py
 from keras import models